pilaf/liero-palettes/doc/set_color_map.md

 ![Indexed mode](/screenshots/mode-indexed-menu.png)

-And once in the Indexed Color Conversion dialog select "Use custom palette" and pick the palette you want, it will be applied as your color map.
+Once in the Indexed Color Conversion dialog select "Use custom palette" and pick the palette you want (usually "Liero full unique" if you downloaded the palettes from this guide), it will be applied as your color map.

+⚠️ Warning: make sure the "Remove unused and duplicate colors from colormap" checkbox is unchecked during this step.

 ![Indexed color conversion](/screenshots/indexed-color-conversion.png)